riplaboratory/Kanaloa/Tutorials/EzUhfTransmitterReceiver/README.md

 __If you are having problems pairing, note the following:__
  - On a fresh transmitter-receiver combo, it took us 5-10 tries to pair successfully.
 So keep trying!
+ - The manual tells you to hold down the bind button for 5 seconds (step 4); however, we found that this should be more like 15 seconds.
  - It is actually difficult to tell if the pairing process was successful.
 According to the manual, the receiver should blink 3 times of the pairing was successful and 6 times if it was not; however, we did not ever find this to be the case.
 Your best method of ensuring pairing is to look at the channel outputs on an osciloscope and see if they respond accordingly to inputs to the handheld remote controller.
 In addition, a paired receiver has a distinct LED flash pattern, which dims between on and off, as opposed to pulsing on an off; however, it will often not demonstrate this pattern until the power to the receiver is cycled after a sucessful pairing.
  - The transmitter and receiver must be updated to the same firmware version number (e.g. 1.53).
 You can update this in the ImmersionRC Tools software.
  - The transmitter and receiver should both be set to "430-450MHz Extreme Hopping" frequency band setting.
 You can configure this in the ImmersionRC Tools software; however, the devices should already be configured to this setting.
 You can try other configurations; however, we had the most success with this setting.